changh95/visual-slam-roadmap/README.md

 <h3 align="center"><strong>Purpose of these Roadmaps</strong></h3>

-> The purpose of these roadmaps is to give you an idea about the general idea of Visual-SLAM and to guide you if you are confused about where to start your learning.
+> The purpose of these roadmaps is to give you an idea about the general overview of Visual-SLAM, and to guide you if you are confused about where to start from.

 <h3 align="center"><strong>Note to Beginners</strong></h3>

-> Acknowledge that SLAM has a relatively high entry barrier, not because of the requirement of undertanding of difficult mathematics, but the requirement of equipping yourself with various types of skills.
-Don't feel overwhelmed - you don't need to learn everything in the beginning if you are just getting started.
-Instead, enjoy the journey itself and it will be very rewarding.
+> Acknowledge that SLAM has a relatively high entry barrier - it's not because of the requirement of undertanding difficult mathematics, but the requirement of equipping yourself with various types of skills.
+Don't feel overwhelmed - you don't need to learn everything if you are just getting started.
+Instead, enjoy the journey itself and progress topic by topic.
+The result will be very rewarding.

 ***